 Born in The Republic of Trinidad and Tobago, home of Carnival and the Steel Drum; Weldon Ryan came to the United States at the age of six.
-He grew up in the Bronx where he spent his childhood.
+He grew up in the Bronx where he spent most of his childhood.
 With his mother’s encouragement he pursued an art education, attending The High School of Art and Design in 1977, the State University of New York at New Paltz, and then Fashion Institute of Technology in New York.
-He had a short stent at The Art Students League of New York as well.
+He had a short stay at The Art Students League of New York as well.
 When paste-up and mechanical and marker comps jobs slowed in 1987 he worked as an Urban Park Ranger for the NYC Parks Department, where he created murals for the Pelham Bay Environmental Nature Center.
-Two years later Weldon joined the NYPD.
-Weldon Ryan is the first African American to be appointed to the New York City Police Department Composite Artist Unit.
+Two years later he joined the NYPD.
+The first African American to be appointed to the New York City Police Department’s Composite Artist Unit.

-His art has found a home in Palm Coast at the Salvo Art Project where he has a studio and exhibits at the numerous venues.
+His art has found a home in Palm Coast at the SECCA Studio where he has a studio and exhibits at the Hollingsworth Gallery.
 In 2010 he served as the president of the Flagler County Art League.
 In 2011 he earned the honor of the Gargiulo Art Foundation Flagler County Artist of the Year.
-In 2013 the art gallery at the Yvonne Scarlett Golden Cultural and Educational Center opened.
-With the expertise of Weldon and his wife, Richlin was instrumental in setting the gallery system and curating framework for the Corridor Gallery

-Weldon Ryan’s art is an “interfuse” of many styles.
+Weldon Ryan’s art is an “interfuse” of many styles and techniques.
 He uses texture, color, and realistic rendering of the subject to create a unique interpretation of the world around him.
-He has the ability to master any medium he chooses, be it oil, acrylic, water color, pastels, digital illustration, photography, or chavant clay.
-He uses the old masters’ techniques to create masterpieces.
+He has the ability to master any medium he chooses; be it oil, acrylic, watercolor, pastels, digital illustration, photography, or chavant clay.
+He uses the old masters’ techniques to create contemporary masterpieces.